marianoguerra/ioriodb/README.rst

-patch only works on streams that already have at least one event, it doesn't make sense to patch something that's not there, that's why a patch on an emptry stream will fail, you have to handle that case by providing an initial value and then applying the patch.
+patch only works on streams that already have at least one event, it doesn't make sense to patch something that's not there, that's why a patch on an empty stream will fail, you have to handle that case by providing an initial value and then applying the patch.

-we may provide in the feature a way to provide an optional initial state in case it's not there so you don't have to check and retry.

 Multinode
 ---------